wholder/ADU218/README.md

 <p align="center"><img src="https://github.com/wholder/ADU218/blob/master/images/ADU218%20Screenshot-command.png"></p>

-ADU218 provides a simple GUI interface that can send commands to an [OnTrak Control Systems](http://ontrak.net) ADU218 USB Relay I/O Interface.  to use, simply type a command into the text field at the bottom of the window and press enter.
+ADU218 provides a simple GUI interface that can send commands to an [OnTrak Control Systems](http://ontrak.net) ADU218 USB Relay I/O Interface.
+To use, simply type a command into the text field at the bottom of the window and press enter.
 Example commands are:

  *  **`SKn`** - Enable Relay n
  *  **`RKn`** - Disable Relay n